Least Privilege Access: How to Keep Sensitive Data on a Need-to-Know Basis

 Locate all privileged accounts throughout the enterprise (on-premise, in the cloud, in DevOps environments and at endpoints).

 Remove any unnecessary local admin rights.
 Also, check for superusers with unnecessary admin rights.

 Implement Just-in-Time access to complete tasks instead of assigning privileges in advance “just in case”.

 Set fixed expiry dates for any privileges you assign on top of standard ones.

 Keep admin accounts separate from standard accounts and protect the former, e.g. by managing privileged credentials exclusively within a digital vault.

-Ensure that all activities related to admin accounts are seamlessly documented.
+Ensure that all activities related to administrator accounts are seamlessly documented.
 This will help you identify unusual events faster and fend off any ongoing attacks.

 Appoint data owners (e.g. department heads) and require them to regularly review whether existing permissions are still needed or not.